 The Shift from Artificial to Natural

-For decades, orange food coloring came from synthetic dyes like Sunset Yellow and Yellow 6.
+For decades, orange food coloring came from synthetic dyes.
 These offered bold tones, but consumers grew wary of artificial additives and the perceived health impacts that come with them.
-That skepticism has led to a significant transformation across the industry, which resulted in a demand for change.
+The FDA has documented increased consumer concern about synthetic food dyes, especially Yellow 6 and Sunset Yellow, which has accelerated the shift toward plant-based pigments.

 Natural Sources of Orange Color